 How to tell that Good-Gums is working:

-Good-Gums doesn’t force a suppression of symptoms or compel a “cure.”
-Instead, Good-Gums supports the body’s ability to heal itself, with a boost of herbs and vitamin support found in nature.
+supports the body’s ability to heal itself, with a boost of herbs and vitamin support found in nature (but not in any other gum health remedy).
 As the health of your gums improve, you’ll notice your gums getting firmer.
-Measurements of gum health, such as reduced bleeding, reduced plaque and calculus, and smaller gum pockets are good signs of improvement.
+Metrics of gum health, such as reduced bleeding, reduced plaque and reduced calculus, and smaller gum pockets are good signs of improvement.

 How long until you can see results: